justincardoza/test-ease/README.md

 resolves to `true` if the test is successful or rejects if any error was encountered.

-## To-do

- - If a test is run with a synchronous action, timeouts won't currently be enforced since those are started after the test action.
-Given
-   JavaScript's highly single-threaded nature, this might be difficult to fix without adding quite a bit of complexity.
-I plan to look into it and try to find a good solution soon.
-In the meantime, asynchronous test actions are probably a better idea anyway.

 ## Miscellaneous

 Here's something interesting I learned while writing this: if you define a module with a CommonJS-style export, for example